Cogito, Ergo Sum

 * * *

-Is this death? he wondered, perplexed.
+Is this death, he wondered.

 He couldn’t move, he couldn’t see, he couldn’t hear, but he was still aware of himself.
 There had been no break in transmission.